Modern detached ADU with white stucco exterior in Ventura County

 Setback Variance Strategy in Coastal Zones

-When standard setbacks make ADU development infeasible, property owners can pursue variances—but the process differs significantly in coastal zones.
-Traditional zoning variances require demonstrating hardship (unique property conditions not shared by neighboring parcels) and are discretionary, potentially conflicting with AB 2221's ministerial mandate.
+When standard setbacks make ADU development infeasible, property owners can pursue variances.
+The process differs significantly in coastal zones.
+Traditional zoning variances require demonstrating hardship (unique property conditions not shared by neighboring parcels) and are discretionary, which conflicts with AB 2221's ministerial mandate.

-The solution: objective variance criteria tied to coastal resource protection.
+The solution involves objective variance criteria tied to coastal resource protection.
 Ventura County cities have adopted administrative variance procedures for ADUs that meet specific objective findings:

 • The variance is the minimum necessary to allow reasonable ADU development